Last updated: November 22, 2025

 Cons

-• Extremely high risk (all-or-nothing): A single wrong prediction means a total drawdown of your investment for that trade.
+• Extremely high risk (all-or-nothing): A single wrong prediction means a total drawdown of the investment for that trade.

-• Limited profit potential: Payouts are typically capped at 70-90% of your stake, making it harder to recover losses.
+• Limited profit potential: Payouts are typically capped at 70-90% of the stake, making it harder to recover losses.

-• Legal restrictions: They are banned or heavily restricted for retail investors in many major jurisdictions.
+• Legal restrictions: Binary are banned or heavily restricted for retail investors in many major jurisdictions.

 • “Gambling” mindset: The fixed-payout nature can foster a gambling mindset, encouraging impulsive decisions rather than proper technical analysis.